pschaus/book_lepl1402/source/part1.rst

   :width: 90%
   :alt: Starting a new project

 To create a new project, you have to enter a project name (in the field "Name") and a location on your disk where you want to store the project (in the field "Location").
 Keep the other fields "Language", "Build system", and "Add sample code" as shown in the above picture.
 But there is something to do in the field "JDK".
 As you can see in the picture, there was already JDK version 20 (and some other JDK versions) installed on my computer.
-If you have not already installed a JDK on your computer, open the dropbox and choose "Download JDK..." as shown in the picture below:
+If you have not already installed a JDK on your computer, open the dropdown list and choose "Download JDK..." as shown in the picture below:

 .. image:: _static/images/part1/select_jdk_screenshot.png
   :width: 90%